S I L K

 Silk Embroidery

-stretched over a board on which the pattern is marked with tiny raised nails
+fabric is stretched over a board on which the pattern is marked with tiny

-raised points give an attractive texture.
-(It, however, disappears after the
+creases and raised points give an attractive texture.
+(It, however, disappears

-first wash).
-Chain stitch is also used to done with hooked needles for ghagra
+after the first wash).
+Chain stitch is also used to done with hooked needles

-and salwar by the professional embroiderers of Kutch and Gujarat.
-Tiny mirrors
+for ghagra and salwar by the professional embroiderers of Kutch and Gujarat.

-only country which produces all the four commercially known varieties of silk.
+China.
+India, the only country which produces all the four commercially known

-Each area of the country has a rich and varied variety of silk production,
+varieties of silk.
+Each area of the country has a rich and varied variety of

 Caring for your Silks